srid/purescript-book-sources/chapter11.md

 Here, the input string `"test"` has been repeatedly split to return an array of four single-character strings, the leftover state is empty, and the log shows that we applied the `split` combinator four times.

-Other examples of `Alternative` type constructors are `Maybe` and `[]`, the array type constructor.
+Other examples of `Alternative` type constructors are `Maybe` and `Array`.

 ## Monad Comprehensions

-The `Control.MonadPlus` module defines a slight variant on the `Alternative` type class, called `MonadPlus`. `MonadPlus` captures those type constructors which are both monads and instances of `Alternative`:
+The `Control.MonadPlus` module defines a subclass of the `Alternative` type class, called `MonadPlus`. `MonadPlus` captures those type constructors which are both monads and instances of `Alternative`:

 ```haskell
 class (Monad m, Alternative m) <= MonadPlus m